tjdev7/GDPglobal/README.md

 # GDPglobal

-## The World&#39;s financial data at your fingertips!
+## The World's financial data at your fingertips!

 Data visualization created in React.
 Shows financial data for every nation on Planet Earth

 ###  Current data it provides

-- Imports per year
 - Exports per year
 - GDP